Year of Call

 Property

-Mikhail has substantial experience across a broad range of real property, regularly advising, drafting and appearing in matters such as boundary disputes, trespass, easements, freehold and leasehold covenants, nuisance, rights of way, adverse possession and compulsory purchase orders.
+Mikhail has substantial experience within this area, regularly advising, drafting and appearing in matters such as boundary disputes, trespass, easements, freehold and leasehold covenants, nuisance, rights of way, adverse possession and compulsory purchase orders, appearing in both Courts and Tribunals in England and Wales and in the offshore Caribbean.

 Mikhail appears in courts and tribunals in England and Wales and in the Caribbean in relation to property disputes.
 He is also able to advise on disputes which touch on the two jurisdictions – for example contentious probate disputes in England and Wales where one of the assets of the estate is land in the Caribbean.